Wabinab/xenoblade-chronicles-2/src/20_bana.md

 >
 > "**Jin**... was a Blade of Torna, once.
 Loyalty or nostalgia, **who can say?** Perhaps both."
 >
-> "Is that really all there is to it?" she pressed.
-She don't believe the words coming from this liar.
+> "Is that really all there is to it?"
+All sounded like common sense, but common sense usually being common _nonsense_, she can't believe the story is as simple as it is.
+Too good to be true, and it usually is.
 >
 > "You don't think so?"
 >